Durian: Perception

 The novelist Anthony Burgess wrote that eating durian is "like eating sweet raspberry blancmange in the lavatory".
 The travel and food writer Richard Sterling states that "its odor is best described as pig-excrement, turpentine and onions, garnished with a gym sock."
 Other comparisons have been made with the civet, sewage, stale vomit, skunk spray and used surgical swabs.
 Such descriptions may reflect the odour's variability.
 Different species and cultivars vary markedly in aroma; for example, red durian (D. dulcis) has a deep caramel flavour with a turpentine odour while red-fleshed durian (D. graveolens) emits a fragrance of roasted almonds.

-The fruit's strong smell has led to its ban from public transport systems in Singapore and in Bangkok.

 Biochemistry

 Hundreds of phytochemicals are responsible for durian flavour and aroma.
 They include diverse volatile compounds, such as esters, ketones, alcohols (primarily ethanol), and organosulfur compounds.
 Ethyl 2-methylbutanoate had the highest content among esters in a study of several varieties.
 Sugar content, primarily sucrose, has a range of 8–20% among different durian varieties.
 Durian flesh contains diverse polyphenols, especially myricetin, and various carotenoids, including a rich content of beta-carotene.

 People in Southeast Asia with frequent exposures to durian are able to easily distinguish the sweet-like scent of its ketones and esters from rotten or putrescine odours which are from volatile amines and fatty acids.
 Some individuals are unable to differentiate these smells and find this fruit noxious, whereas others find it pleasant and appealing.

 This strong odour can be detected half a mile away by animals, thus luring them.
-In addition, the fruit is highly appetising to diverse animals, including squirrels, mouse deer, pigs, sun bears, orangutans, elephants, and even carnivorous tigers.
+In addition, the fruit is highly appetising to diverse animals, including black hornbills, squirrels, mouse deer, wild boars, sun bears, viverrids, orangutans, elephants, crab-eating macaques, and even carnivorous tigers.
 While some of these animals swallow the seed with the fruit and then transport it some distance before excreting, thus dispersing the seed, the thorny, armoured covering of the fruit discourages smaller animals; larger animals are more likely to transport the seeds far from the parent tree.